paonegri/DSND_Project2/README.md

 ## Description

 This Project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
-The initial dataset contains pre-labelled tweet and messages from real-life disaster.
+The initial datasets contain real messages that were sent during disaster events.
-The aim of the project is to build a Natural Language Processing tool that categorize messages.
+The aim of the project is to build a web app where an emergency worker can input a new message and get classification results in several categories.

 The Project is divided in the following Sections:

-1. Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper databse structure
+1. Data Processing, ETL Pipeline
-2. Machine Learning Pipeline to train a model able to classify text message in categories
+2. Machine Learning Pipeline
-3. Web App to show model results in real time.
+3. Web App

 <a name="getting_started"></a>
 ## Getting Started

 <a name="dependencies"></a>
 ### Dependencies
-* Python 3.5+ (I used Python 3.7)
+* Python 3.5+
 * Machine Learning Libraries: NumPy, SciPy, Pandas, Sciki-Learn
 * Natural Language Process Libraries: NLTK
 * SQLlite Database Libraqries: SQLalchemy